 Step 3: Find the right decision-makers

-Once you’ve identified the right companies, it’s vital to reach the right decision makers within those companies.
+Once you’ve identified the right companies, reaching the right decision-makers within them is vital.

 Step 4: Generate contact information